Oak Grove Jane Doe: Initial findings

 Ray Rilance, the Clackamas County coroner who first examined the torso, estimated the victim to be in her "teens or early twenties," and weighing around 115 lb.
 Rilance told the media that the perpetrator had done "rather a neat job—at least he knew where the joints were."

 Dr. Warren Hunter, a pathologist from the University of Oregon medical school, subsequently examined the torso, and determined it belonged to a female "past middle age...about 50."
 Hunter also estimated that the torso had been placed in the water no more than 36 hours prior to its discovery.
 Prior to the Hunter's analysis, national newspapers had reported the coroner's estimation that the victim was in her "teens or early twenties," resulting in a barrage of phone calls to law enforcement from concerned parents.
 The pathologist concluded the woman was between 5 ft 2 in and 5 ft 4 in tall, weighed approximately 140 lb to 150 lb, and had light brown hair.
 The lower portion of the torso showed burn marks, possibly from a blow torch, leading police to believe the victim had been tortured.

 Portland weather bureau official Elmer Fisher stated at the time that the torso could have been placed in the water "anywhere below Oregon City falls [now Willamette Falls]" but could not have drifted upstream from Portland.
 The day after the torso was discovered, on April 14, 1946, a false confession was made by a man from a telephone booth in Milwaukie; the man claimed to have known the woman's identity, as well as the location where she had been dismembered.
 Law enforcement however determined the call was a prank, and dismissed any connection to the murder.

 On September 9, 1946, it was reported that law enforcement were investigating a possible connection between the remains and Marie Nastos, a 47-year-old woman from Seattle, Washington, who had gone missing on August 24, 1945 en route to Seattle after a trip to Wenatchee.
 Nastos matched the physical description of the victim, standing at 5 ft 2 in, weighing approximately 120 lb, and having brown hair.

 Upon the discovery of the victim's head in October 1946, it was revealed the woman wore dentures.
 The cause of death was determined to have been blunt-force trauma to the head.
-After death, the victim was dismembered—potentially via saw—and disposed of in the river.
+After death, the victim was dismembered—possibly with a saw—and disposed of in the river.
 Law enforcement at the time investigated a potential connection between the woman and two missing persons cases in California and Indiana, but were unable to make a connection.

-In July 1951, agents from the Federal Bureau of Investigation interviewed convicted murderer Roy Moore from his prison cell in North Carolina; he purportedly recounted in detail his murder and dismemberment of a woman whom he claimed to have disposed of in the Molalla River, but provided no information linking him to the Oak Grove Jane Doe.
+In July 1951, agents from the Federal Bureau of Investigation interviewed convicted murderer Roy Moore from his prison cell in North Carolina; he purportedly recounted in detail his murder and dismemberment of a woman whom he claimed to have disposed of in the nearby Molalla River, but provided no information linking him to the Oak Grove Jane Doe.